Riettah/MiniTestChain/README.md

 This project includes:

-- Blocks containing index, timestamp, data, nonce, and previous hash
+- Blocks shows index, timestamp, data, nonce, current hash and previous hash for each block.
-- SHA-256 hashing for block integrity
+- SHA-256 hashing for block integrity.
-- Proof-of-Work mining with adjustable difficulty
+- Proof-of-Work(P-O-W) mining with adjustable difficulty.
-- A simple blockchain that links blocks together
+- A simple blockchain that links blocks together.

 - Each block has a hash computed with SHA-256.
 - Mining searches for a nonce so the hash has `N` leading zeros.
-- Blocks are chained by storing the previous block’s hash.
+- This displays all blocks sequentially, starting from the Genesis Block.